compsocialscience/summer-institute/2021/rutgers/pre_arrival.md

 - Watch lecture videos
 - Prepare your computing environment

-TAs will host office hours through Slack to support you as you work through these pre-arrival materials leading up to the institute.
-To facilitate the completion of these pre-arrival materials, we have provided a suggested schedule.
+TAs will host office hours through Slack to support you as you work through these pre-arrival materials leading up to the institute. **To facilitate the completion of these pre-arrival materials, we have provided a suggested schedule [here](https://docs.google.com/document/d/1QrgE91WxHey1ORX1VJ_n4bRKfSmPmC17cI4g9Jzlzug/edit).**

 Note: even if you have an existing familiarity with R, we recommend at least skimming the R videos because some of the content may exercise different "R muscles" than you are used to using.
 For those that are brand new or a beginner in R, we do not expect that you will become experts after going through these materials.
 The materials will provide you with a foundation to help facilitate participation in the institute.
 During the institute, we will assume all participants are familiar with these pre-arrival materials.
 Familiarity does not mean mastery, but hopefully it will mean that you feel curious and inspired by the materials to practice the skills and pursue research using the skills.

+## Materials covered during pre-arrival

-## Coding Boot Camp
+### Coding Boot Camp

 The [SICSS Boot Camp](https://sicss.io/boot_camp) is an online training program created by Chris Bail to provide you with beginner level skills in coding so that you can follow the more advanced curriculum we teach at SICSS.
 The videos and materials are designed for complete beginners and are best viewed as a sequence since each video builds upon content introduced in previous tutorials.
 If you are already familiar with the topics in these videos, you do not need to complete them.